 Government and Politics/Law, Master of Arts/Juris Doctor

-In conjunction with the School of Law the department offers a combined M.A./J.D. program.
+In conjunction with the School of Law the department offers a dual M.A./J.D. program.
 At the end of three years of graduate study, including at least one summer, students may graduate with both the Master of Arts and the Juris Doctor degree.
-To be eligible, students must apply for the combined degree program after having been accepted to both the Graduate and Law Schools.
+To be eligible, students must apply for the dual degree program after having been accepted to both the Graduate and Law Schools.

 Students must apply separately to the School of Law and the Graduate Division of Arts and Sciences, normally during the senior year, and must meet all regular requirements for admission to both the School of Law and the Graduate Division of Arts and Sciences as set forth in the respective school bulletins.